svx/k8-traefik/docs/contribute.md

 title: Contribute
 sidebar_label: Contribute
 description: Getting involved, contribute to Traefik
-keywords: [traefik, k8, proxy, community, contribue]
+keywords: [traefik, k8, proxy, community, contribute]
 ---

-Contributing to the docs is a excellent way to get involved, meet the community and to improve Traefik!
+Contributing to the docs is an excellent way to get involved, meet the community and to improve Traefik!